jvjvjvjv/AHEparalogs_analysis_scripts/README.md

 # AHEparalogs_analysis_scripts

-Collection of scripts and analyses I have done for the AHE paralog project, which will eventually be combined into a proper pipeline for the Simon lab
+Collection of relevant analyses I have done for the AHE paralog project, which will eventually hopefully be combined into a proper pipeline